Frequently Asked Questions

 If this cannot be done, you will need to break comb to pull out the first frame.
 Select one of the outer frames and smoke the area heavily to drive the bees out of harm’s way.
 Then pull the frame up the best you can.
 Unfortunately, there is no way to avoid damaging the comb with advanced cross-comb.

 You may want a container with a lid to place leaky, damaged combs.
 You will likely not be able to save them and are better off harvesting or discarding them.
 Now, you perform a bit of surgery.
-Try to make the least number of cuts to extract whatever straight pieces of comb that you can.
-Separate them entirely from the frames and then use rubber bands to secure them within the frames again, this time, going the proper direction.
+Try to make the least number of cuts to extract whatever straight pieces of comb you can.
+Separate them entirely from the frames and then use rubber bands to secure them within the frames again, ensuring to align the comb vertically.

 Once again, you may want to rearrange your frames to prevent further incidents of crossing.
 The trick is not to place two frames with gaps in the same place next to each other.